abhiTronix/vidgear/docs/gears/ffgear/usage.md

 ## Using FFGear with OpenCV VideoWriter API

 FFGear integrates seamlessly with OpenCV's [`VideoWriter()`](https://docs.opencv.org/3.4/dd/d9e/classcv_1_1VideoWriter.html#ad59c61d8881ba2b2da22cff5487465b5) class to encode video frames into a multimedia file.
-However, it lacks fine-grained control over output quality, bitrate, compression, and other advanced parameters—features that are readily available with WriteGear API's Compression Mode.
+However, it lacks fine-grained control over output quality, bitrate, compression, and other advanced parameters—features that are readily available with **WriteGear API's Compression Mode**.

 !!! tip "You can use FFGear API's `stream.metadata` property object that dumps source Video's metadata information _(as JSON string)_ to retrieve source framerate and resolution."